thunderk/spacetac/README.md

 ## How to develop

-The only hard dependency of the toolchain is Python3.
+The only hard dependency of the toolchain is [yarn](https://yarnpkg.com).

+If yarn is not installed on your system but Python3 is, yarn will be automatically installed in a local virtual environment.

 If you want to build on your computer, clone the repository, then run: